 including one summer (five consecutive semesters).
 Classes are

-offered in hybrid format, with classes taking place in person one
+offered in hybrid format, with classes taking place in person two

 students will learn the foundational material and apply it